gohugoio/hugo/content/layout/functions.md

 Go templates are lightweight but extensible.
 Hugo has added the following functions to the basic template logic.

-Golang documentation for the built-in functions can be found [here](http://golang.org/pkg/text/template/)
+Go documentation for the built-in functions can be found [here](http://golang.org/pkg/text/template/)

 ## General